Nigeria national under-19 cricket team

 The Nigeria Under-19 cricket team represents Nigeria in Under-19 cricket at the international level.
+The team administrated by Nigeria Cricket Federation (NCF).
+The team made their debut world cup in 2020 Under-19 Cricket World Cup.

+History

 It took part in the 2020 Under-19 Cricket World Cup qualification ICC Africa Division One tournament, held in Namibia.
 Nigeria defeated pre-tournament favourites Namibia by 52 runs, Uganda by 30 runs and Kenya by 58 runs.
 Nigeria won the tournament and qualified for the 2020 Under-19 Cricket World Cup in South Africa for the first time.
-They finished in 15th place in the tournament, out of 16 teams, beating Japan in the final placement match.
+They finished in the 15th place at the tournament, out of 16 teams, beating Japan in the final placement match.

 Squad

-Nigeria's squad was announced on 7 December 2019.
+Nigeria's squad for the 2020 U-19 World Cup was announced on 7 December 2019.